chrisjeg/compute-module-demo/README.md

 ## Navigating this repository

-The files in this repository show the minimum set up needed for a Compute Module written in TypeScript, we leverage my NPM library [@chrisjeg/compute-module](https://github.com/chrisjeg/typescript-compute-module) to manage interfacing with the Compute Module API.
+The files in this repository show the minimum set up needed for a Pipelines Compute Module written in TypeScript, we leverage Palantir's NPM library [@palantir/compute-module](https://github.com/palantir/typescript-compute-module) to manage interfacing with the Compute Module API.
 The code is open-source, feel free to check out how the interface is implemented.

 TypeScript files (Used for writing our logic)
-- `src/index.ts` - Any logic you want to author will be found in here, we currently have a simple query that takes a string and returns it alongside the current date.
+- `src/index.ts` - Any logic you want to author will be found in here, in this example we hit the UK Department For Transport API and stream the
 - `package.json` - The dependencies of our TypeScript code. `package-lock.json` ensures we get the same dependencies every time we build.
 - `tsconfig.json` - Compiler options for TypeScript to compile our code, this lets the compiler know we are going to be writing code to execute in Node.JS.